Senate to vote on major tax bill to expand Child Tax Credit, business breaks

 Despite the opposition from Senate Republicans, Democratic leaders are pushing forward with the legislation, aiming to put the GOP on the record with Thursday's vote.

-Senate Majority Leader Chuck said Democrats "are ready to get this package done," adding that "the only ones standing in the way of enacting tax relief right now are Senate Republicans."
+Senate Majority Leader Chuck Schumer acknowledged the bill's slim chances on Thursday morning, saying "unfortunately, it seems like Senate Republicans plan to vote no today."

+The New York Democrat painted the GOP opposition as contrary to the party's view of itself as the "party of family and business," saying it's "very odd" to see them come out against the legislation and calling the arguments against the measure "nonsensical."

-Schumer said there's no "great mystery" about why Senate Republicans are expected to oppose the package, arguing that they're looking to the calendar and "have decided they care more about results of the election than in passing a law."
+Schumer said on Wednesday that there's no "great mystery" about why Senate Republicans are expected to oppose the package, arguing that they're looking to the calendar and "have decided they care more about results of the election than in passing a law."

 "They hope that if things go their way they can get a more conservative package sometime in the future," Schumer said.
 "And they're willing to walk away from expanding programs like the Child Tax Credit along the way."